Not long after Canadians welcomed the year 2020, reports about major cyber attacks started to dominate news headlines.

 Compared to internet users in the rest of the Americas and Europe, Canadians have an interesting relationship with information technology.
 While the rate of technology adoption has grown across the provinces, people in Canada tend to be more guarded about their personal information when compared to their neighbors to the south.

-Americans seem to be more willing to accept loss of privacy as the cost of technology advancement; on the other hand, Canadians are more likely to protect their privacy when they go online.
+Americans seem to be more willing to accept the loss of privacy as the cost of technology advancement; on the other hand, Canadians are more likely to learn about online privacy and protect it when they browse the web.
 For the most part, this cautious attitude towards internet technology has paid off: the massive data breaches that the United States seems to suffer on a daily basis are not as common or as damaging in Canada.

 With the above in mind, internet users in Canada deserve to learn about the cyber risks that they may face in 2020.
 Here are the 10 most dangerous situations determined by the Department of Public Safety and Emergency Preparedness and by leading information security researchers: